idiap/zentas/README.md

-WHAT:
+what
 -------------------------------------------
-Accelerated CLARANS as described at https://arxiv.org/abs/1609.04723 (1) Linked library with C++ headers
+Fast and versatile CLARANS, as described at https://arxiv.org/abs/1609.04723 (1) Shared library with C++ headers
 (2) Python library

-REQUIREMENTS:
+requirements
 -------------------------------------------
-Minimal installation requirements:
+Minimal installation requirements,
--- cmake version 3.0 or greater
+-- Cmake version 3.0 or greater

-In addition, for the python version:
+In addition, for the python version,
 -- Python and Cython

-CONFIGURATION:
+configuring
 -------------------------------------------
-If you do NOT want the python version, comment out the final line in the topmost CMakeLists.txt file, so that it reads
+If you do NOT want the python version, comment out the final line in the topmost CMakeLists.txt file, so that it reads `#add_subdirectory(python)`
-#add_subdirectory(python)

-BUILDING:
+building
 -------------------------------------------
-mkdir build
-cd ./build
-cmake ..
-make
+`mkdir build`
+`cd ./build`
+`cmake ..`
+`make`
-The shared library is then in ./build/zentas, and the python library is in ./build/python.
+The shared library is then in ./build/zentas, and the python library (if built) is in ./build/python.
+These can be moved around.

-USING:
+using
 -------------------------------------------
-See python/examples and testsexamples (with executables in build/testsexamples).
+See testsexamples (with executables in build/testsexamples) python/examples and

-DOESN'T WORK?
+doesn't work?
 -------------------------------------------
-Please contact me at jnewling@idiap.ch or raise an issue
+Please contact me at jnewling@idiap.ch or raise an issue.